 Disclaimer: SiTime makes no warranty of any kind, express or implied, with regard to this material, and specifically disclaims any and all express or implied warranties, either in fact or by operation of law, statutory or otherwise, including the implied warranties of merchantability and fitness for use or a particular purpose, and any implied warranty arising from course of dealing or usage of trade, as well as any common-law duties relating to accuracy or lack of negligence, with respect to this material, any SiTime product and any product documentation.
-This product is not suitable or intended to be used in a life support application or component, to operate nuclear facilities, in military or aerospace applications, or in other mission critical applications where human life may be involved or at stake.
+This product is not suitable or intended to be used in a life support application or to operate nuclear facilities, or in other applications where human life may be involved or at stake.
 All sales are made conditioned upon compliance with the critical uses policy set forth below.